dfinity/awesome-internet-computer/README.md

 Submit a pull request to add a link to your repository here.

-### 🆕 Latest Community Projects
+### 🆕 Recent Community Projects

 - ✓ [distrikt](https://distrikt.app/) - A professional social media network built 100% on blockchain.

-- ✓ [Motoko School](https://anyuk-uiaaa-aaaah-aaduq-cai.raw.ic0.app/) - A collaborative online school for Motoko.
+- ✓ [Motoko School](https://anyuk-uiaaa-aaaah-aaduq-cai.raw.ic0.app/) - A collaborative online school.

 - ✓ [The Wall](https://rivyl-6aaaa-aaaaf-qaapq-cai.raw.ic0.app/) - The Wall is a crossover Ethereum/Internet Computer demo app.
 Create an IC Identity simply by signing a Metamask message.
 Then, write the wall!

-- ✓ [DSCVR](http://dscvr.one/) - A decentralized social content aggregation platform where users not only control the content, but also the platform itself.
+- ✓ [DSCVR](http://dscvr.one/) - A decentralized social content platform running on the Internet Computer.

-- ✓ [OpenChat](https://oc.app/) - A decentralized chat app governed by the people for the people.
+- ✓ [OpenChat](https://oc.app/) - A truly decentralized alternative to WhatsApp.

-- ✓ [Canlista](https://k7gat-daaaa-aaaae-qaahq-cai.ic0.app/) - The Internet Computer community canister registry - `Find( ), publish<T> and extend { applications } and *services built on the <Internet Computer/>`.
+- ✓ [Canlista](https://k7gat-daaaa-aaaae-qaahq-cai.ic0.app/) - A canister search engine for the Internet Computer.

+- [Blocks](https://blocks-editor.github.io/blocks/) - A visual drag-and-drop editor for building IC smart contracts.

 - [Motoko Top Up Canister](https://github.com/ORIGYN-SA/motoko_top_up_canister) - A Motoko service for topping up canisters.

 - [IC Deploy Action from Fleek](https://github.com/FleekHQ/IC-Deploy-Action) - The GitHub Action will trigger a new deployment to the Internet Computer when commits are pushed.

-- ✓ [Blocks](https://blocks-editor.github.io/blocks/) - A visual drag-and-drop editor for building IC smart contracts.

 ## Hackathons